buildingSMART-Finland/InfraModel/markdown/pipenetworks.md

 {{xtabulate IM_pipeNetworkType--ltFeature--gt}}

+{{xtabulate pipeNetworkType--ltProperty--gt}}

 ## Units

-In Inframodel, the same metric units (as specified in {{refsec fileheaders}}) shall always be used.
-The LandXML capability to assing separate units for structures and pipes in networks shall not be used in Inframodel.
+In Inframodel, the units as specified in {{refsec fileheaders}} shall always be used.
+The LandXML capability to assing separate units for structures and pipes in networks is not allowed.

 ## Structures {#sec:structures}